szstonelee/elephant_eye_c_plusplus/vector_skip_list.md

 3. You need adjust the capacity of vecctor for the best performance.
 For the above test case, I found the capacity of 64 is probably the best.
 For your size of key, it needs to be tested.
 4. When I use vector, I can lower the threshhold of the biggest height of the tree.
 In vectskipset.h, check kMaxLevel and kCapacity.
 It is good for a large tree.
 5. The Vector Skip List is the same idea of Redis's ziplist for small hash table.
 6. As a bonus, when we use Vector Skip List, we save memory.
-The number of nodes decreases so we save the next pointers.
+The number of nodes decreases.
 The vector is good for memory cost if you compare random keys in the heap.